Band of the King's African Rifles: History

 The bands of the 1st and 2nd Battalions descended from the Central African and the East African Rifles respectively.
 In 1930, the Band of the King's African Rifles of East Africa were formed.
-Later in the decade the 6 KAR Band was dissolved only to be reformed in 1937.
+Later in the decade the 6th King's African Rifles Band was dissolved only to be reformed in 1937.
 During the Second World War, many band members joined entertainment units that served in the colony of Burma during the Burma campaign.
 During the Second World War, many band members joined entertainment units that served in the colony of Burma during the Burma campaign.
 The band of the 4th battalion from Bombo was known for wearing highland dress during military parades and public functions.
 The combined band visited Edinburgh Castle in Scotland in June 1946.
-The 3rd KAR Band was eventually replaced in the Republic of Kenya by the Kenya Army Band.
+The 3rd King's African Rifles Band was eventually replaced in the Republic of Kenya by the Kenya Army Band.